 A large-scale clinical study from The National Cancer Institute (NCI) demonstrated that x-ray CT screening sharply reduced lung cancer deaths by detecting cancers at relatively early stages.
 Patients screened with x-ray CT were 20% less likely to die from lung cancer.
-Claudia Henschke, as part of an ASU research study led by the Biodesign Institute, also found that annual screening by x-ray CT detects lung cancers in their earliest stage, when survival is most promising.
+Annual screening by x-ray CT detects lung cancers in their earliest stage, when survival is most promising.
 However, the study also showed that low-dose CT scans tend to have a high false positive rate.

 A major milestone for lung cancer, the Centers for Medicare and Medicaid approved reimbursing low-dose CT scans in a high-risk group of patients (ages 55-77 who have smoked one pack of cigarettes a day for 30 years) in February 2015.

 LuCED does not use radiation.
 Rather, it uses a sputum sample that can be collected through spontaneous coughs over a three-day period using a take-home test kit.
 LuCED kits are shipped to the VisionGate Biosignatures Laboratory (VBL) and then samples are processed on our proprietary Cell-CT technology, a component of LuCED.
 The first automated 3D cell imaging platform, this revolutionary technology computes sub-micron resolution biosignatures from intact cells.
 Cell classifiers then automatically identify abnormal cells in sputum.
 Please view the Cost-Effectiveness study conducted by the University of Arizona.

 VisionGate currently has collaborations or pending IRBs with: